salvadorAnt/lumenera_camera_package/README.md

 ![Lumenera Cameras ROS package](/imgs/demo.png?raw=true)

 # NOTICE
+It is not an official ROS package by Lumenera camera or SDK provide.
 I tested it on Ubuntu 18.04 with ROS Melodic.
 I have not tested it on other environments.
 Maybe you will be required to do some adjustments.